Georg-S/AlphaZero/README.md

 This contains my implementation of the deep reinforcement learning algorithm "AlphaZero" invented by Silver. et. al.

-For an in depth explanation the sources are linked down below.
+For an in depth explanation,  look for the sources linked down below.

 Libtorch (the C++ version of pytorch) was used to create the neural networks.